Qais-Haidari/softwareengineeringbooks/README.md

 # Top 12 Software Engineering Books

 If you are midway through your career books will help you grow fast and climb up the ladder.
 Here's a list I am sharing from one of the software books I have read by Jon Sonmez.
+He only recommends the best of the best.
 A short description is added to give you succinct insight before getting started with the actual reading.
 Happy Learning!

 ## Code Complete: A Practical Handbook of Software Construction, Second Edition